-Excerpt of book edited and co-written by Jack Murray
+Excerpt of book edited by Jack Murray

 Bad habits – that’s why my so-called owner shouts “Bad Kitty!” all the time.
 What a fool; he persists in his delusion that he is my owner.
 Little does he know that I call him “my human” behind his back.
 Get a clue buddy.

 My human always threatens to haul me back to the shelter where he adopted me.
 Take yesterday, all I did was knock his favorite oil painting off the wall.
 It was an accident; it’s not easy to pounce off the fireplace mantle without snagging something.
 Okay, so there’s a slight tear down the middle of the canvas, but come on, haul me back to the shelter over an honest mistake?

 Just like a common dog, I come a runnin’ every time my human calls me.
 I cozy up and warm his feet while he is lying on the couch watching TV.
 I even reduce myself to playing demeaning games like fetch and beg – how undignified.